TodePond/TodePondDotCom/sky/special-assembly/readme.md

 The stimming stopped.

-Then his answer came, and I said, "Yes, that's totally fine."
+His answer came, and I said, "Yes, that's totally fine."
 Then we hugged, high fived, shook hands and waved, then he left.

 Karan left with his mum and I said goodbye again later in the playground, where he reminded me to watch the new Spiderman film when it comes out, and to email the school to say what I think of it.